 There are several locations in Peloponnese where sea turtles come to lay their eggs.
 These include Navarino Bay, Kyparissia Bay, Lakonikos Bay and Koroni Beach.

-A super popular activity in Navarino Bay is joining a sea kayaking tour.
+One of my favorite activities in Navarino Bay is joining a sea kayaking tour.
 This gives you a chance to get out onto the water and see the turtles up close!

 These locations are perfect for if you’re on the mainland and don’t want to head over to a Greek island to see the turtles.

 Each summer sea turtles come to Kyparissia Bay to lay their eggs – this is one of the best spots to see them.
+I saw them here recently and all I can say is wow!

 Head out into the water for a closer look and the chance to swim alongside them.